apache/apisix/docs/en/latest/plugins/csrf.md

 | expires |  number | optional | `7200` | | Expiration time(s) of csrf cookie. |
 | key | string | required |  |  | The secret key used to encrypt the cookie. |

+**Note: When expires is set to 0 the plugin will ignore all checks**

 ## How To Enable

 1. Create the route and enable the plugin.